rtanglao/rtDOTcom/_posts/2021-02-04-p1-how-to-upgrade-driver-wavlink-utd01a-thunderbolt3-dock-ubuntu.md

 ---
 layout: post
-title: "How to upgrade the Wavlink UTD01 Thunderbolt 3 dock Ubuntu driver: switch to insecure boot; download, compile and install firmware from Wavlink's site"
+title: "How to upgrade the Wavlink UTD01A Thunderbolt 3 dock Ubuntu driver: switch to insecure boot; download, compile and install firmware from Wavlink's site"
 ---
-* Are you on Ubuntu and you see an  error message like the following when trying to install a driver? `modprobe: ERROR: could not insert 'r8152': Operation not permitted`
+* Are you on Ubuntu and you see an  error message like the following when trying to install a driver e.g. for the [UTD01A  Thunderdock SP/Thunderdock SP IV - Thunderbolt™ 3 4K Display Docking Station](https://www.wavlink.com/en_us/product/WL-UTD01_UTD01H.html) : `modprobe: ERROR: could not insert 'r8152': Operation not permitted`
-Steps: 1.
+* Steps to fix this: 1.
 Switch to Insecure Boot as below 2.
 Download the [driver](https://files2.wavlink.com/drivers/PC-peripherals/RTL8153/RTL8153_Driver_Unix%20(Linux).zip)  from the Wavlink site and `sudo make all`
 * The real fix of course is to sign the modules yourself using your own cert or a cert that may already exist for your driver: See [DKMS modules need to be configured to work with UEFI Secure Boot](https://wiki.ubuntu.com/UEFI/SecureBoot/DKMS)

 ## How to switch to Insecure Boot on Ubuntu